 We'll talk to our closest friends about almost anything, but one topic that always veers into TMI territory is self-love (the physical kind).
 "Yes, there is often shame around a woman pleasuring herself, and many women feel that their partner(s) will naturally give them sexual pleasure and orgasm—they don't realize [it] is a skillset that is a learned response," says L.A.-based sex therapist Bryce Britton.
 As a result, she says we're taught to feel embarrassed.
 "We are a sex-negative, patriarchal culture, and there is little accurate information about female sexuality, masturbation, and the amazing anatomy of the clitoris—the only organ designed solely for pleasure."

-The issue isn't just that women won't talk about masterbation—the associated shame might be the reason we're also deterred from doing it.
-A study by the National Survey of Sexual Health and Behavior reveals a gender gap: Only 8% of men aged 20 to 24 have never masturbated, while 23% of women in the same bracket avoid touching themselves.
+The issue isn't just that women won't talk about masturbation—the associated shame might be the reason we're also deterred from doing it.
+A study by the National Survey of Sexual Health and Behavior reveals a gender gap: Only 8 percent of men aged 20 to 24 have never masturbated, while 23 percent of women in the same bracket avoid touching themselves.
 So what gives?

 Let's Talk About Sex

 The first step: Talking about it.
 "It's time to frame masturbation as healthy and normal," says Britton.
 "It is through masturbation that we learn about our unique sexual response pattern and learn how to give ourselves an orgasm and ride the wave of arousal/ecstasy with or without a partner."
-Far from a 'dirty word,' it can help us better know ourselves.
-"It is through mindful masturbation that women deepen their body-mind connection and create healthy, integrated sexual well-being."
+Far from a dirty word, it can help us better know ourselves and "it is through mindful masturbation that women deepen their body-mind connection and create healthy, integrated sexual well-being."